jamesowensdev/cpf_simulation/README.md

 The agent’s movements are monitored by a network of **Camera Traps** that utilize probabilistic, distance-dependent detection logic.

-Theis model will act as a baseline for future development in analysing the effectiveness of current geographic profiling (GP) techniques in predicting nesting/breeding sites of a CPF against variable and often human-dominated landscapes.
+This model will act as a baseline for future development in analysing the effectiveness of current geographic profiling (GP) techniques in predicting nesting/breeding sites of a CPF against variable and often human-dominated landscapes.